How to reduce Floaters in Eyes naturally

 • Fortified cereals

-L-Lysine is an essential amino acid, meaning the body cannot produce it on its own and must obtain it from dietary sources.
+L-lysine is an essential amino acid, meaning the body cannot produce it on its own and must obtain it from dietary sources.
 It helps prevent collagen glycation and serves as a chemical chaperone.
-The distinction between L-Lysine and Lysine lies in their specific chemical structures, with L-Lysine referring to the biologically active form of the amino acid Lysine.
+The distinction between L-lysine and Lysine lies in their specific chemical structures, with L-lysine referring to the biologically active form of the amino acid Lysine.

 How to reduce floaters in the eye naturally with l-lysin